Sue9104/web-manual/install-trantrace/install-from-source.md

 ## Setup

+> #### Warning:: Security Warning
+>
+> Please change the administrator password in GUI immediately.

-Login Trantrace as root with initial password 123456, and [change password in GUI](../interface/root.md#change-password).
+The built-in administrator account email and password are root and 123456 respectively.
+Log in Trantrace as an administrator and [change password in GUI](../interface/root.md#change-password).